Innovation competition based on the "Development of digital technologies" funding framework

 In the modern world, digital identities are an essential requirement for a functioning economy.
 Almost all economic or administrative processes require the identification of a person or object.
 Digital identities have thus become the entry point to modern digital administrative and economic processes.

 The "Secure Digital Identities” showcases aims to develop German eIDAS solutions, which are equally user-friendly, trustworthy and cost-efficient and to make these solutions easily accessible for administration, businesses - especially SMEs - and the population.
 In Germany, none of the existing eID solutions has so far been able to achieve the critical mass needed for a broad application.
 This is to be achieved through showcases in which technology providers and local authorities work closely together.
 The implementation is to be practically tested in numerous use cases with relevance to everyday life.
 Citizens are to be involved in the development of the solutions.

-With this innovation competition, the ministry for economic affairs and energy (BMWi) is directly contributing to Germany’s digital sovereignty and data security on the Internet.
+With this innovation competition, the Federal Ministry for Economic Affairs and Climate Action (BMWK) is directly contributing to Germany’s digital sovereignty and data security on the Internet.
 The measure aims to strengthen the confidence of citizens and companies in digital transformation.
 The envisaged proposals should also be aligned with the needs and opportunities of small and medium-sized enterprises and enable them to implement and use Secure Digital Identities.

 The innovation competition is divided into two phases:

 The aim of the competition phase is to develop convincing concept ideas for the implementation phase and to underpin them in terms of feasibility and practicability.
 Furthermore, they should identify obstacles and create the conditions for a fast and efficient realisation of the concept ideas in a subsequent implementation phase.